 DevOps Model

-The DevOps Model is a software development methodology that integrates development (Dev) and operations (Ops) teams to improve collaboration, efficiency, and the continuous delivery of high-quality software.
-It emphasizes automation, continuous integration and continuous delivery (CI/CD), and the use of shared tools and processes to streamline the development lifecycle.
+The DevOps Model is a software development method that puts together development (Dev) and operations (Ops) teams to make them work better together.
+Its aims are to improve collaboration, automate processes, and use continuous integration and delivery (CI/CD) to deliver high-quality software faster.
+Shared tools and streamlined workflows are key to making the development process more efficient.

 >> Read more about DevOps: